trafiklab/trafiklab.se/content/api/trafiklab-apis/gtfs-sweden/_index.md

 ### How often does the data format changes?
 Do breaking changes happen?

-Both the static and realtime data feeds are in beta.
-We may make breaking changes until these feeds are considered as stable.
+These datasets have the **stable** status.
+This means that we will communicate when fields are added, or changed.
+When breaking changes are made, you will get three months or more to update your implementations.